Dayton Dragons: Media

 Radio: All Dragons home and road games are broadcast on radio on 980 WONE, with Tom Nichols as the lead broadcaster.
 The broadcasts are also available via the internet at daytondragons.com and wone.com and on mobile devices via the Dragons mobile app.
-Dragons radio broadcasts moved to WONE starting with the 2011 season after Dragons games aired on WING 1410 AM from 2003-2010 and on WHIO 1290 AM from 2000–2002.
+Dragons radio broadcasts moved to WONE starting with the 2011 season after Dragons games aired on WING 1410 AM from 2003 to 2010 and on WHIO 1290 AM from 2000 to 2002.
 Nichols has served as the Dragons Director of Broadcasting and lead play-by-play announcer since the 2008 season.
-Mike Vander Woude was the team's primary broadcaster from 2000–2007.
+Mike Vander Woude was the team's primary broadcaster from 2000 to 2007.
 All home and road games have been broadcast throughout the Dragons history.

 Television: The Dragons have televised 25 games per season since the 2011 season with Dragons Director of Broadcasting Tom Nichols serving as the lead announcer.
 In 2016, telecasts moved to WBDT (Dayton's CW) as games appeared on an over-the-air network station for the first time in Dragons history.
 Since the 2016 season, WDTN sports director Jack Pohl has teamed with Nichols on Dragons television broadcasts.
-From 2001–2010, the Dragons television schedule included 15 games per season before the number of broadcasts was increased to 25 in 2011.
+From 2001 to 2010, the Dragons television schedule included 15 games per season before the number of broadcasts was increased to 25 in 2011.
 The Dragons televised five games in their inaugural season of 2000.
-Dragons games were televised on WHIO-TV digital channel 7.2 (Time Warner Cable channels 23 and 372) from 2009–2015.
-Games were televised on Time Warner Cable from 2000–2008.
+Dragons games were televised on WHIO-TV digital channel 7.2 (Time Warner Cable channels 23 and 372) from 2009 to 2015.
+Games were televised on Time Warner Cable from 2000 to 2008.
 Over the years, Dragons color commentators on television broadcasts have included Joe Nuxhall, Ken Griffey Sr., Tom Browning, Ron Oester, Bill Doran, Tommy Helms, Todd Benzinger, Doug Bair, Jeff Reboulet, and Hal McCoy, among others.